 The ANU MLP: the specialist edge in legal practice

-As with the ANU GDLP, the ANU MLP meets the requirements of the Australian Law Admissions Consultative Committee, and equips you with the practical insight and professional understanding needed to be admitted as a lawyer in Australia.
+As with the ANU GDLP, the GDLP component of the ANU MLP meets the requirements of the Australian Law Admissions Consultative Committee, enabling you to be admitted to practice as a lawyer in Australia.

 With the option of studying completely online, the ANU MLP offers you the opportunity to gain a deeper-level understanding of legal practice and knowledge in specific areas and graduate with a Masters-level qualification.